1,000+ Opportunities

 gov .
 One Natural Resources Way FOIA Request for Public Records Listing by Topic (A to Z)

-Based on current listing details, eligibility includes: Teachers, nature center personnel, and adults who are youth group leaders (grades prekindergarten through 12) in Illinois may apply.
+According to the current listing, eligibility includes: Teachers, nature center personnel, and adults who are youth group leaders (grades prekindergarten through 12) in Illinois may apply.
 The project must be implemented on school grounds or another public place.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 2, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Illinois Schoolyard Habitat Action Grant are due December 2, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 2026-2027 IDNR Historic Sites Field Trip Grant is a grant from the Illinois Department of Natural Resources that funds school field trips to Illinois state historic sites during the 2026-2027 academic year.
 The program reimburses transportation costs to help Illinois classrooms visit sites such as Lincoln's New Salem and Fort de Chartres.
 Eligible applicants are Illinois K-12 public and private schools.
 Reimbursements of up to $150 per trip are available, with priority given to schools with higher percentages of low-income students.
 Applications open in fall 2026.